 Tennants Arms, Kilnsey – a 17th century coaching inn, the closest pub to Kilnsey Park.

-Kings Head, Kettlewell – recently re-opened and rated highly for its food by locals.
+Kings Head, Kettlewell – always rated highly for its food by locals.

 Grassington House Hotel – good for a more gourmet eating experience.